Budget-Friendly NYC: The 11 Best Cheap Neighborhoods (2026)

 Now, let’s talk about Belmont.
 It’s a favorite among Fordham University students.
 Known as “Little Italy,” Belmont is famous for its Italian-American community and, of course, its delicious food.
 Dominick’s and Mario’s are popular spots for affordable and authentic Italian dishes right on Arthur Avenue.

-Housing in Belmont is slightly pricier, averaging $2,133 for a 1-bedroom apartment.
-But with a little luck and the right timing, you can find a roommate and slash your costs to around $500 for a room!
+Housing in Belmont runs a little above the borough average.
+But with a little luck and the right timing, you can find a roommate and split it, with less competition than almost anywhere else in the city!

 In Fordham Heights and Belmont, you’ve got the best of both worlds – quality education, exciting activities, and delicious food, all without breaking the bank.